What to do when your 8-year old nephew comes to visit? Make pizza, of course!

 Ham, thinly sliced

 Making the Pizza Dough

 Place the warm water in the large bowl of a heavy duty stand mixer.
 Sprinkle the yeast over the warm water and let it sit for 5 minutes until the yeast is dissolved.

-2 Using the mixing paddle attachment, mix in the flour, salt, sugar, and olive oil on low speed for a minute.
+Add the flour, salt, sugar, and olive oil, and using the mixing paddle attachment, mix on low speed for a minute.
 Then replace the mixing paddle with the dough hook attachment.

 If you don't have a mixer, you can mix the ingredients together and knead them by hand.

 The dough should be a little sticky, or tacky to the touch.
 If it's too wet, sprinkle in a little more flour.